7 Warehouse Pallet Storage Methods

-Many companies store their products on pallets in the warehouse.
-There are a number of pallet storage methods that allow the warehouse staff to store pallets efficiently.
-This article will examine a number of the pallet storage systems that are commonly used.
+Many companies store their products on pallets in the warehouse, and there are some pallet storage methods that allow the warehouse staff to store pallets efficiently.
+Common pallet storage systems include:

 - Stacking Frames

 Block stacking refers to unit loads stacked on top of each other and stored on the warehouse floor in lanes or blocks.
-The pallets are stacked to a specific height based on a number of criteria such as pallet condition, weight of the load, height clearance and the capability of the warehouse forklifts.
+The pallets are stacked to a specific height based on some criteria such as pallet condition, the weight of the load, height clearance and the capability of the warehouse forklifts.

 Pallet stacking frames are made up from decks and posts that can be erected and moved if necessary.
 The stacking frame allows pallets to be stored several high and is particularly useful when the pallets to be stored are not stackable.